LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 #.
 You can explore introcs-csharp/source/examples to see our programs.

 #.
 There are other folders, too.
 The ``rst`` folder contains the "source code" for the
-   notes themselves.
-The ``devel`` folder contains scripts to build the HTML, PDF, and ePub versions of our notes--using a cool system named Sphinx (from http://sphinx.pocoo.org).
+   book itself.
+The ``devel`` folder contains scripts to build the HTML, PDF, and ePub versions of our book--using a cool system named Sphinx (from http://sphinx.pocoo.org).
-   It's well beyond the scope of our course to talk about this in any kind of detail but suffice it to say, we use version control to coordinate our work to create these course notes and will continue to do so when it comes to making improvements in this and future courses.
+   It's well beyond the scope of our course to talk about this in any kind of detail but suffice it to say, we use version control to coordinate our work to create these materials and will continue to do so when it comes to making improvements in this and future courses.